Environmental impacts of nitrate pollution

 For health protection, EU regulators have limited the maximum allowable concentrations to 50 mg/l for nitrate and just 0.5 mg/l for nitrite in drinking water and groundwater.
 In the US, the limits are roughly similar.

 The situation is at least as troubling for private water supply users.
 The World Health Organisation reports that recent cases of methaemoglobinaemia have most frequently been associated with private well use.
-That is not surprising since gastrointestinal infection, which is thought to increase methaemoglobinaemia risk, is also associated with private well use.
-But equally the monitoring and enforcement of nitrate and nitrite limits in private supplies is more challenging for regulators and typically less rigorous.
+But equally, the monitoring and enforcement of nitrate and nitrite limits in private supplies is more challenging for regulators and typically less rigorous.

 Environmental impacts of nitrate in ground water – the time bomb beneath our feet